AkshathRaghav/cubot.io/README.md

 ### A Java library to help you :
 * Virtually construct a Cube,
-* Quickly execute Moves and perform algorithms seamlessly,
+* Quickly execute moves and perform algorithms seamlessly,
 * Manipulate the Cube using simple java,
 * Get the solution for the cube
 * Use a cube in your own projects